-Since April 2015 I have been a neighbourhood police officer for Hedge End North.
+Since April 2015 I have been a neighbourhood police officer for Hedge End North and currently work in the Botley & Grange Park areas.
 I have over 25 years experience in policing in numerous roles and locations in Hampshire.
 I believe neighbourhood policing is essential to maintain community contact and offer personal service in these modern changing times.

 - PCSO Hannah JEFFCOAT

-PCSO Hannah Jeffcoat is part of the West End Safer Neighbourhood Team based at Hedge End Police Station.
-Hannah joined Hampshire Constabulary in 2007 and has previously worked in the Bishops Waltham and Winchester areas.
+PCSO Hannah Jeffcoat is part of the Hedge End Safer Neighbourhood Team based at Hedge End Police Station.
+Hannah joined Hampshire Constabulary in 2007 and has previously worked in the West End, Bishops Waltham and Winchester areas.
 Hannah usually patrols her beat on foot and enjoys engaging in community work such as visiting the youth club and local schools.

 Hannah is also an NVQ Assessor working with student PCSO's to help them gain their NVQ qualification.